DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-10-adding-a-school-when-javascript-is-unavailable.md

 When the Support team adds a school in Support for Publish teacher training courses (Support), we use an autocomplete to help users search for schools.

 The autocomplete works well for quickly selecting a school, but it requires JavaScript.
-Not everyone has JavaScript, and it doesn’t always run successfully.
+Not everyone has JavaScript, and it does not always run successfully.

 We added a no-JavaScript version of the ‘Add school’ flow, which we can progressively enhance.